Kafva/firefox/README.md

 `mozconfig` files under `conf`.

 ## Linux
-1. Build in podman for your distro (ubuntu or archlinux):
+1. Build in Docker for your distro (ubuntu or archlinux):
 ```bash
 make $DISTRO
 ```